Aging process is now slowing me down

 The greatest protest of our generation is seeking change in all shapes and sizes.
 You can see it in the signs the demonstrators carry, writing the letters out really big with magic markers so that passersby need not squint to get the messages.

-There is not just one message, but many, which all have one thing in common: a belief that our world can do better for all and not just the few Continue reading
+There is not just one message, but many, which all have one thing in common: a belief that our world can do better for all and not just the few, the ninety-nine percent making $55,000 a year (per family) or less, as opposed to the one percent controlling some 40 percent of the wealth in the United States of America.

 Bliss arises when I still my self in side

-Ah, bliss!
-It’s so wonderful to welcome your visit.
+It’s so wonderful to welcome you to visit.
 You return when I least expect you, embracing me and bringing peace and calm just when I still myself and end needless thoughts.

 Are any thoughts actually needed when I go within?
-I need but seek a quiet moment with no thought save the intent to be free of the past and the future, thus ensuring I will rest “in the now.”
-Continue reading
+I need but seek a quiet moment with no thought save the intent to be free of the past and the future, thus ensuring I will rest “In the Now.”

 End needless suffering in US debates

-Tone it down America.
-You are cutting off your nose to despite your face.
-The face of the body politic, that is, and we are creating needless hurt for the countrymen we’d like to lead to our mutual goal: the pursuit of happiness.
+Tone it down, America.
+You are cutting off your nose to spite your face.
+The face of the body politic, that is, we are creating needless hurt for the countrymen we’d like to lead to our mutual goal: the pursuit of happiness.
 Continue reading

 Act of Contrition Helps Regain My Purity